Chapter 48

 It is said that when the first English-speaking settlers explored the region north of La Cunae Bay, they came across a range of arboreal hillsides in full spring bloom.
 “Surely,” the pious among them proclaimed, “this is a foretaste of the landscape awaiting us in Heaven!”
 Hence the dubbing of the Hereafter Hills: though individually they would be known more down-to-earthily as Crabapple, Plum Tree, Cherry Tree, Serviceberry, Redbud and Dogwood.

 Avery Loderhauser was neither a scuzz nor an automotive lummox, and least of all foolhardy.
-He might have sculpted nude statues of two teenaged girls (one the daughter of Pasquale “Peanuts” Panucci) but he was not about to overmeddle with a sophomore in a parked car past midnight, even if her parents were out of town for the weekend.
-In their absence she was staying in the home of a prominent attorney and Vanderlund alderman, who might not be as potentially lethal as “Peanuts” yet could entangle your ass in a litigious sling.
+Yes, he might have sculpted nude statues of two teenage girls (one the daughter of Pasquale “Peanuts” Panucci) but he was not about to overmeddle with a sophomore in a parked car past midnight, even if her parents were out of town for the weekend.
+In their absence she was staying in the home of a prominent attorney and Vanderlund alderman, who might not be as potentially lethal as “Peanuts” yet could still entangle your ass in a litigious sling.
 So before the witching hour struck, Bomber backed his Mustang out of its Hereafter hideaway and started gliding down the icy Tilton Trail.

-Midway to Cherry Tree Drive they encountered a Cadillac Seville descending from a similar direction, and Vicki found herself gazing through two frosted windshields at her very best friend/weekend hostess.
+Midway to Cherry Tree Drive they encountered a Cadillac Seville descending from a similar direction, and Vicki found herself gazing through two frosted windshields at her very best friend/weekend hostess:

 Don’t you dare say “Fancy meeting you here,” Vicki sub-tutted.